We know you will want to take home souvenirs from your Barbados vacation. That’s why we’ve outlined some great ideas

 Best of Barbados is a family-owned business that has been making and designing top-quality local gifts and handicrafts on the island for over 40 years.
 They sell a large variety of Bajan-made souvenirs, ranging from prints and designs by the company’s founder (artist Jill Walker) and her family, to jewelry, art, paintings, cookbooks, beach bags, towels, T-shirts, music, and DVDs – just to name a few.

 Their stores can be found in five convenient locations island-wide – The Chattel Village in Holetown, Quayside Centre in Rockley, Southern Palms Hotel in St. Lawrence Gap, Bridgetown Cruise Terminal, and in the Departure Lounge at Grantley Adams International Airport.

 Bridgetown and Coastal Areas

-In the nation’s capital of Bridgetown, the central shopping area is Broad Street, where there is lots of duty-free shopping and souvenirs for sale.
+In the nation’s capital of Bridgetown, the central shopping area is Broad Street, where there are lots of duty-free shopping and souvenirs for sale.
 You will also see street vendors just over the bridge selling souvenir items like leather goods and handmade jewelry at reasonable prices.

 Another great place for souvenirs is the Oistins Fish Market, especially on a Friday night at the infamous Barbados Fish Fry.
 Head towards the back of the action close to the sea, and you will come across a long line of local vendors selling traditional, as well as more unusual, souvenirs.

 If you’re staying on the west coast, you will also find souvenirs for sale at West Mall Shopping Centre and The Chattel Village, as well as numerous souvenir stores along this coastline.

 Cruise Ship Shopping and Surrounds

 If you’re arriving by cruise ship, you can find an assortment of souvenir shops at the Bridgetown Cruise Terminal.

 Just outside of the cruise terminal, you will find the Pelican Village Craft Centre selling locally made and designed arts and crafts.

 Further inland, another great place for souvenirs is at Earthworks Pottery in St. Thomas.
 Here, you can see the potter at his wheel making, vibrant creations, and of course, purchase a unique piece for yourself!